Yobo123o/PolicyPilot/README.md

 1. **Install Python:** Make sure you have Python 3.x installed on your system.
 If not, you can download it from [python.org](https://www.python.org/downloads/).

-2. **Install Required Libraries:** Open a terminal or command prompt and install the required libraries using pip: `pip3 install -r requirments.txt`
+2. **Install Required Libraries:** Open a terminal or command prompt and install the required libraries using pip: `pip3 install -r requirements.txt`

 3. **Download the Repository:** Download or clone the repository to your local machine.